 The move comes after eight Russian military aircraft and four Russian naval vessels, including two submarines, approached Alaska last week.

-In response to the developments, the US Army announced that it was sending troops to Shemya Island, about 1,200 miles from Anchorage.
-The island is uninhabited and the US Air Force still maintains an air station that dates back to World War II.
-The deployed army unit brought two High Mobility Artillery Rocket Systems (HIMARS).
+In response to the above developments, the US Army announced that it was sending troops to Shemya Island, about 1,930 km from Anchorage.
+This island is uninhabited and the US Air Force still maintains an air station that dates back to World War II.
+The deployed army unit brought with it two High Mobility Artillery Rocket Systems (HIMARS).

-Senator Dan Sullivan of Alaska also said that the US military also deployed a guided missile destroyer and a US Coast Guard ship to the waters west of Alaska while Russia and China conducted military exercises called "Ocean-24" in the Pacific and Arctic Oceans from September 10.
+Alaska Senator Dan Sullivan also said the US military also deployed a guided-missile destroyer and a US Coast Guard ship to the waters west of Alaska while Russia and China conducted military exercises called "Ocean-24" in the Pacific and Arctic Oceans from September 10.

 The North American Aerospace Defense Command (NORAD) said it had detected and tracked Russian military aircraft around Alaska for four consecutive days.
 A total of two aircraft appeared in the area continuously from September 11 to 15.

-Aircraft operating in the Alaskan Air Defense Identification Zone, an area outside U.S. airspace but within U.S. airspace, require aircraft to publicly identify themselves.
+Aircraft operating in the Alaskan Air Defense Identification Zone, an area outside U.S. airspace but within U.S. airspace, are required to identify themselves.

 Russia has not yet responded to a request for comment on the above information.